ccywch/UI2code/README.md

 ...
 ```
 where `<label_idx>` denotes the line index of the label (starting from 0).
-We have stored our trained model as `final-model`, training data as `train.lst`, validation data as `validate.lst`, testing data as `test_shuffle.lst`.
+We have stored our trained model in https://drive.google.com/open?id=10vStYFIwA2ofXSzaUWA4JSw69XH6U3b6, training data as `train.lst`, validation data as `validate.lst`, testing data as `test_shuffle.lst`.
 The raw image data is in `processedImage`, and all code data in `XMLsequence.txt` with the vocabulary as `xml_vocab.txt`.

 ## Train the Model